 Wait, didn’t you just say to not do barbell rows?

 That’s correct.
 Most lifters do the barbell row completely wrong and don’t get the most of the movement.
 But, the barbell row isn’t the only kind of row you can do.
-There’s a plethora of row variations you can do to build size and strength, and bulletproof your shoulders too!
+There are a plethora of row variations you can do to build size and strength, and bulletproof your shoulders too!

-Ahead, we’ve got the a host of row variations that you can implement into your current training program for building slabs of lean muscle mass.
+Ahead, we’ve got a host of row variations that you can implement into your current training program for building slabs of lean muscle mass.